thecockatiel/bisq_light_client/DEBUG.md

 ## `sendproto` cli command

+in order to use `sendproto` cli command, daemon service must be launched with `--useDevCommands`

 In bisq, all messages are encapsulated by a `NetworkEnvelope` protobuf message, which can be found [here](https://github.com/thecockatiel/bisq_light_client/blob/e9eab8844ed53ce960049a157b6ecf691e843bdf/proto/pb.proto#L23)

 this command sends a custom crafted network envelope to the specified node address